influxdata/telegraf/plugins/outputs/syslog/README.md

   ### SD-PARAMs settings
   ### A syslog message can contain multiple parameters and multiple identifiers within structured data section
   ### A syslog message can contain multiple structured data sections.
-  ### For each unrecognised metric field a SD-PARAMS can be created.
+  ### For each unrecognised metric tag/field a SD-PARAMS can be created.
   ### Example
   ### Configuration =>
   ### sdparam_separator = "_"